lukamilosevic11/rimac-video-editor/README.md

 # Requirements & Build :wrench:
 - Cpp version c++17
 - Qt Version 5.15
-To be able to start this application on your computer, you should have installed `Linux Ubuntu` operating system.
+<br>To be able to start this application on your computer, you should have installed `Linux Ubuntu` operating system.
 Required packages (Qt libraries) can be installed by running `installRequirements.sh` bash script.
 To be able to execute this script, you should give it executable permissions.
 This can be done with command:
 ```
 chmod +x installRequirements.sh
 ```